 Below is some important information when fitting a DPF on a Euro 5 Ford & some other Euro 5 emissions vehicles

-It is very common for the fuel vaporiser to have failed or the fuel vaporiser injector to be blocked meaning that no diesel is introduced into the exhaust during regeneration thus preventing it from reaching the required temperature for a successful regeneration therefore causing the DPF to become blocked.
+The most common cause of the DPF becoming blocked is a faulty/blocked fuel vaporiser.
+When the fuel vaporiser is faulty/blocked no diesel is introduced into the exhaust during regeneration thus preventing it from reaching the required temperature for a successful regeneration therefore causing the DPF to become blocked.

 These vehicles are fitted with a fuel vaporiser unit in the exhaust downpipe just after the turbo and before the flexible joint.
 The purpose of this is to inject diesel into the hot exhaust gasses to heat the DPF.
 The fuel vaporiser is fed with a supply of diesel from a metering pump.
 Inside the vaporiser is a small glow plug which is pulse controlled by the ECU along with the metering pump.